Simply Natural Nessa

 homemade hair conditioner

-This homemade hair conditioner recipe is actually a leave-in conditioner that uses all-natural ingredients to promote soft, shiny, healthy hair, and repair split ends.
+This homemade hair conditioner recipe can be used as a leave-in conditioner and is made with all-natural ingredients to promote soft, shiny, healthy hair, and repair split ends naturally.

 One of the questions I was recently asked on my YouTube channel was if I could recommend any hair conditioner recipes, other than apple cider vinegar (which has been my go-to for years now), that would help to nourish hair.